 Reducing the level of communication between bulb and controller even further, GE’s C range of smart bulbs, the C-Life and C-Sleep can be controlled only by your smartphone over a Bluetooth data connection, so you have to be within a few meters to trigger them.
 However, if you’re basically living in a few rooms, that won’t be a problem.

-A four pack, two of each type costs about $75 (For the latest prices and discounts, check here) and the free iOS or Android app will have users up and running in no time.
+A four pack (for the latest prices and discounts, check here) and the free iOS or Android app will have users up and running in no time.
 You can control the brightness with the Life light for most rooms and the cooler Sleep light for the bedroom to induce a sense of calm before sleep.
 Brightness can be set to a theme or schedule and left to run, to wake people up or ease them to sleep.

 Pros – A low cost solution with lifestyle benefits